Interview with Cassandra Grace - Part 2

 it comes to working with all kinds of people."

 Cassandra: For me, being openly trans means being an active member of the LGBTQ community 24/7.
-In that sense, I feel like my life is my activism and everywhere I go, everything I do, I am aware of being seen as part of a broader community.
-I try and use that to help bend attitudes in a positive, more inclusive direction.
+In that sense, I feel like my life is my activism, and everywhere I go, everything I do, I am aware of being seen as part of a broader community.
+I try to use that to help bend attitudes in a positive, more inclusive direction.
 Do I go to marches?
 No.

 Cassandra: Ooh, there are so many kinds of love!
-Love of all kinds--platonic, unconditional, self, romantic, erotic--is very important to me.
+Love of all kinds, platonic, unconditional, self, romantic, erotic, is very important to me.
 I will say this very diplomatically: I am very satisfied being in a healthy relationship with myself as I am not sure I am capable of being in a healthy relationship with someone else.
-We shall see...
+We shall see.

-Monika: What would you recommend to all transgender women that are afraid of transition?
+Monika: What advice would you give to transgender women who feel afraid to begin their transition?

 Cassandra: I would say that every fear you have is justified, that this is every bit as hard as you think it is.
 Even harder.
-But if you are going to do this, then please start from the inside, start with therapy, start with understanding and embracing the person you have always been and be kind to her as you create space for her in the world.
+But if you are going to do this, then please start from the inside.
+Start with therapy, start with understanding and embracing the person you have always been, and be kind to her as you create space for her in the world.

-Be you, love you, learn to love what you see in the mirror, and then, far more importantly, learn to love who you are when there are no mirrors around.
+Cassandra: Be you, love you, learn to love what you see in the mirror, and then, far more importantly, learn to love who you are when there are no mirrors around.
 And remember, you are not "becoming" anyone other than who you have always been.

 Monika: Cassandra, it was a pleasure to interview you.
 Thanks a lot!